Today, we’ll discuss five reasons to have a regular dental checkup.

 You avoid pain.

 When dental problems are left undetected and untreated, they become more complicated.
-With teeth, small problem areas that need treatment are often painless.
+With teeth, small problem areas that need treatment often give only minimal discomfort.
 While this may feel fine for now, if they are not picked up in the early stages, they can lead to unpredictable and unexpected dental emergencies.
 In severe cases, this may feel like a constant, unbearable pain, and difficulty with normal daily routines like eating, drinking and sleeping.

 To have good overall health.